humdrum-tools/vhv-documentation/index.md

 (otherwise see the [Humdrum documentation](http://www.humdrum.org).

 myVHV
-: Instructions for how to use [Verovio](http://www.verovio.org) and [Humdrum](http://www.humdrum.org) for your own projects.
+: Instructions and demos for using [Verovio](http://www.verovio.org) and [Humdrum](http://www.humdrum.org) for your own projects.

 Maintenance